-The risk-based capital ratio is a method of measuring an insurance company's capital, taking into consideration its relative size and risk profile, in order to ensure compliance with minimum regulatory

-"combined," represents that of our insurance subsidiaries as a whole.
+The risk-based capital ratio is a method of measuring an insurance company's capital, taking into consideration its relative size and risk profile, in order to ensure compliance with minimum regulatory capital requirements set by the National Association of Insurance Commissioners.
+When referred to as "combined," represents that of our insurance subsidiaries as a whole.